 E In respect of stock options granted under Employee Stock Option Plan 2014, Stock Option Plan 2014 and Employee Stock Option Plan 2017, the accounting is done as per the requirements of Ind AS 102.
 Consequently, expense of INR 62.88 lacs (31 March 2021: INR 43.14 lacs) and reversal of expense due to lapse of INR 12.18 lacs (31 March 2021: INR 14.81 lacs) has been included under 'Employee Benefits Expense' and "Other Expense" respectively based on respective grant date fair value.

-(All amounts are in INR lacs except share data and unless otherwise stated)
+Notes to financial statements for the year ended 31 March 2022 (Continued) (All amounts are in INR lacs except share data and unless otherwise stated)

 38 Related parties disclosures